sebb0y/Sonos-Controller/README.md

 # Sonos-Controller
-Sonos Controller made with Python and Tkinter
+Sonos Controller made with Python and Tkinter\n
 I am still learning Python so this is just something I made for learning purposes!

 # Features: